Everyone's heard the rumour that red kidney beans are poisonous – but is actually true?

-A staple in African and South American diets, cassava (also known as manioc and tapioca) can be mashed, boiled or roasted before being eaten in a number of delicious dishes.
+A staple in African and South American diets, cassava (also known as manioc and tapioca) can be mashed, boiled or roasted before being eaten.
 However, anyone preparing the root needs to take extra care.

-Though it might look as though every bag of cashews is served raw, there is in fact a precise and essential process that each nut has to go through before being eaten.
+Though it might look as though every bag of cashews is served raw, there is a precise and essential process that each nut has to go through before being eaten.

 A favourite of foragers and anyone who enjoys a glass of cordial, elderberries are absolutely delicious when ripe and correctly cooked.
-Anyone unfortunate enough to attempt to digest an unripe fruit is in for a shock.
+But anyone unfortunate enough to attempt to digest an unripe fruit is in for a shock.

-Rich in oxalic acid, anyone eating anything other than the stalk could suffer from nausea, diarrhea, difficulty breathing and bloody urine, all caused by crystals forming in the kidneys.
+Rich in oxalic acid, anyone eating anything other than the stalk could suffer from nausea, diarrhoea, difficulty breathing and bloody urine.
+This is all caused by crystals forming in the kidneys.

-Rich in cyanogenic glycosides, which convert to cyanide when ingested, the seeds have proved a major problem for residents of Turkey - several of whom have died after over indulging in their favourite fruit.
+Rich in cyanogenic glycosides, which convert to cyanide when ingested, the seeds have proved a major problem for residents of Turkey.
+In fact, several people there have died after overindulging in their favourite fruit.

 7. Hot Dogs

 It’s not always hidden toxins that can turn food deadly.
 Despite its status as an American cultural icon, the humble hot dog actually represents a huge choking hazard, particularly for young children.

 After all, no one wants to sit down to a staple, only to find that it might end up killing them.